Safeguarding Policy

 3. Online Safety

 The use of technology has become a significant component of many safeguarding issues.
-Technology can provide a platform that facilitates harm, including child, young people and adult’s sexual exploitation, radicalisation, sexual predation, racist, homophobic and extremist views
+Technology can provide a platform that facilitates harm, including child, young people and adult’s sexual exploitation, radicalisation, sexual predation, racist, homophobic and extremist views.

-Central YMCA is committed to doing all that is reasonable to limit children young people and adult’s exposure to inappropriate content via the Charity’s IT systems, which includes having appropriate filters and monitoring systems in place.
+Central YMCA is committed to doing all that is reasonable to limit customer exposure to inappropriate content via the Charity’s IT systems, which includes having appropriate filters and monitoring systems in place.

-Such material should, as far as possible, be made inaccessible through appropriate filters
+Such material should, as far as possible, be made inaccessible through appropriate filters that prevent access to content that is deemed malicious or unsuitable and Bitdefender Anti-Virus or and malware protection to block viruses and other malicious software.

 As technology evolves and changes rapidly, the Charity will carry out constant reviews to ensure these systems remain up to date and appropriate.